dzryk/antarctic-captions/README.md

 git clone https://github.com/openai/CLIP
 ```

 Download COCO dataset.
-Inside `download.sh`, set download_dir to a location where you want to store the data.
+Inside `download_coco.sh`, set download_dir to a location where you want to store the data.
 Then run:

 ```
-./download.sh
+./download_coco.sh
 ```

 If you want to use a pre-existing cache, you can download them: